The Man Who Reclaimed His Head: Plot

 Paul Verin walks through the streets of 1915 Paris carrying his small daughter Linette on one arm and a black satchel on the other.
 Arriving at the home of Paul's boyhood friend, attorney Fernand De Marnay, Paul relates the events that led him there.

-Five years ago Paul and his wife Adele lived in Clichy.
-They lived off what Paul could make with his political writings.
-Adele loves Paul but she is unhappy living in Clichy.
-She wants to live in Paris.
-To make enough money to move to Paris, Paul accepts an offer to write political articles for aspiring politician Henri Dumont agreeing to let Dumont take credit as the author.
-Dumont has political aspirations and the anti-war editorials make Dumont popular.
-Paul and wife are able to live in Paris comfortably.
-Dumont's rising popularity attracts the interest of a group of wealthy arms dealers who would like the editorials to move toward a pro-war viewpoint.
-Paul is an avowed pacifist and refuses to write such articles for Dumont.
+Five years earlier, Paul and his wife Adele lived in Clichy, relying on Paul's income from his political writings.
+Although Adele loves Paul, she is unhappy living in Clichy and desires to move to Paris.To afford the move, Paul agrees to write political articles for aspiring politician Henri Dumont, allowing Dumont to take credit as the author.
+Dumont's anti-war editorials gain him popularity, and Paul and Adele can live comfortably in Paris.
+However, Dumont's rising popularity attracts wealthy arms dealers who want the editorials to support a pro-war stance.
+As a pacifist, Paul refuses to write such articles for Dumont.

-When war breaks out, Dumont uses his influence to see that Paul is sent to the front.
-Paul becomes a corporal and see action at Verdun.
-Paul is given leave to see Adele.
-At the railroad station, Paul finds his leave has been cancelled.
-He hears a rumor that not only is Dumont spending time with Adele but Dumont is also responsible for his leave being cancelled.
-On hearing this, Paul boards the train to Paris.
-He is arrives at his home and discovers Dumont attempting to force himself on Adele.
-Enraged, Paul uses his bayonet to kill Dumont.
+When war breaks out, Dumont uses his influence to have Paul sent to the front.
+Paul becomes a corporal and sees action at Verdun.
+During a leave, Paul finds his leave has been canceled at the railroad station.
+He hears a rumor that Dumont is not only spending time with Adele but is also responsible for his leave being canceled.
+Enraged, Paul boards the train to Paris and arrives home to find Dumont attempting to force himself on Adele.
+In a fit of rage, Paul kills Dumont with his bayonet.

 Paul reveals the contents of his satchel to de Mornay.
 While not graphically shown on screen, the implication of the scene is that the satchel contains the severed head of Dumont.
 Paul had 'lost his ‘head’ to Dumont and now he has it back.

 Adele arrives with the police.
 De Mornay will be able to get an acquittal for Paul.